“Who wants to play video games and get graded for it?”

 That was my initial question when class started and, teaching at an all boys school, you can imagine how many hands shot straight up.

 The premise is this: the student sits down with the interview subject (in our case, it was our new Dean of Students), they pick up their video game controller, and they chat while playing.
+You can also make the games more fun with some hacks with warzone cheat.

 To start this project, I showed them the Washington Post’s Twitch channel where a gamer/reporter sits down with a politician and they chat about politics, gaming, personal lives, etc.